DanielRobayo12/rosHandIA/README.md

 - Copy the proyect int the folder where you gonna work the proyect

         git clone https://github.com/DanielRobayo12/rosHandIA.git

+- Write in a terminal to create the **VE**

+      sudo python3 -m venv handIA2

 - Config user permmition

         sudo chown -R $USER:$USER ~/Projects/rosHandIA2

-- Write in a terminal to create the **VE**

-      sudo python -m venv handIA2

 - To activate the Virtual enviroment write

       source handIA2/bin/activate